niklas-enns/SpeedTester/README.md

 * select InfluxDB as data source

 `docker-compose up -d ` will create a volume where influxDB and Grafana persist data.
 In order to stop influxDB and Grafana, run `docker-compose down`.
 However, this will leave the created volumes.
 You can remove them by searching them via `docker volume ls` and then remove via `docker volume rm <volume_name>`

+## Changelog
+### 3.0
+* added support for pushing measurement results to influxDB
+* added docker-compose for influxDB and grafana